Hans Faber

 The Frisians, strengthened by the miracle in faith of victory, were so overpowering in their charge that it made the Norsemen flight.
 The enemy left 10,377 dead men on the battlefield.
 Many of them were killed during their flight over the river.
 The stone on which archbishop Rimbert kneeled was kept for a long time in the Ludger Church (Ludgeri Kirche in Norden.
 Saint Ludger, by the way, is a Frisian born at modern Zuilen in the Netherlands.
 Read our blog post to learn more about him), and on the hill where he received his prayer, the trees and grass always remained green.

-Where the hill must have been, is unclear too.
-Be advised that what Frisians call a hill, might not be more than an elevation of a few meters, if you are lucky, in the otherwise flat landscape.
-But, maybe Rimbert's hill was a thing or þing site.
+Where the hill must have been is also unclear.
+Be advised that what Frisians call a hill might not be more than an elevation of a few meters if you are lucky in the otherwise flat landscape.
+But maybe Rimbert's hill was a thing or þing site.
 Why else was there a stone atop this hill?
-Stones often indicated a spot where ecclastiastical justice was done?
-More about the Germanic thing assemblies, in our post The Thing is....
-The same uncertainty as to where the hill must have been located, goes for the ‘streams’ mentioned in the story.
-The Battle of Norditi commonly is situated near the Hilgenrieder Bay.
+Stones in this otherwise stoneless marsh landscape often indicated a spot where ecclesiastical justice was done.
+Learn more about the Germanic and specifically Frisian thing assemblies in our post Well, the Thing is....
+The same uncertainty as to where the hill must have been located goes for the ‘streams’ mentioned in the story.
+The Battle of Norditi is commonly situated near the Hilgenrieder Bay.
 This bay was located west of the village Nesse.
 Did the desperate Vikings drown in this shallow bay?
-The bay, by the way, is now gone, after it silted up and was reclaimed in the Middle Ages.
+The bay, by the way, is now gone, after it silted up and was reclaimed from the sea in the Middle Ages.

-Not far from the town of Norden lies the village of Manslagt, near the Ley Bay in Ostfriesland.
+The Moon Battle - Not far from the town of Norden lies the village of Manslagt, near the Ley Bay in Ostfriesland.
 Local legend tells that the name Manslagt derives from a great battle with the Vikings.
-Back then during the Viking Age, the area of Manslagt was an island.
+Back then, during the Viking Age, the area of Manslagt was an island.
 It was surrounded by two sea lochs.
-When the inhabitants saw the longships they fled from their island to the villages of Pilsum, Groothusen and Visquard to ask for help.
-During the night under moonlight they entered the island.
-Many Vikings were slaughtered and others fled.
-This victory became known as the Moon Battle, or in local speech Maanslagt.
+When the inhabitants saw the longships, they fled from their island to the villages of Pilsum, Groothusen, and Visquard to ask for help.
+During the night, under the moonlight, they entered the island.
+Many Vikings were slaughtered, and others fled.
+This victory became known as the Moon Battle, or in local speech, Maanslagt.
 And that's how the village of Manslagt got its name.

-The example of kicking out the Vikings from Ostfriesland, or East Frisia, in 884 was quickly followed in West Frisia, i.e. the territory west of the (former) river Vlie.
-That time, West Frisia was under control of the Viking warlord Godfrid the Sea-King.
+The example of kicking out the Vikings from Ostfriesland, or East Frisia, in 884 was quickly followed in West Frisia, i.e. the territory west of the (former) River Vlie.
+That time, West Frisia was under the control of the Viking warlord Godfrid the Sea-King.
 In 885, Godfrid was murdered near the town of Herispich, and his army present defeated by Frisian and Saxon contingents.
-A few years later in 889, the Frisian nobleman Gerulf received West Frisia in fief of king Arnulf of Carinthia.
-Read our post The Abbey of Egmond and the Rise of the Gerulfings to learn more details about this history of intrigue and treason.
+A few years later, in 889, the Frisian count and nobleman Gerulf the Elder received West Frisia in fief from King Arnulf of Carinthia.
+Read our post The Abbey of Egmond and the Rise of the Gerulfings to learn more details about this Shakespearean history of intrigue and treason.

-Archbishop Rimbert obtained market, mint and toll rights for the city of Bremen in 888.
+Archbishop Rimbert obtained market, mint, and toll rights for the city of Bremen in 888.
 And, guess what?
-Rimbert got these rights from king Arnulf of Carinthia as well.
-Just as the Frisian count Gerulf had.
-Or, were the Battle of Norditi (884) and the assassination of Godfrid the Sea-King (885) one big black-adderian scheme of king Arnulf with the Frisians?
-You scratch my back, I'll scratch yours.
+Rimbert got these rights from King Arnulf of Carinthia as well.
+Just as the Frisian Count Gerulf had.
+Or, were the Battle of Norditi (884) and the assassination of Godfrid the Sea-King (885) one big Black-Adderian scheme of King Arnulf with the Frisians?
+You scratch my back, I'll scratch yours?
+The similarities in timing, key players, and awards of these three events seem to be more than a coincidence.

-With the Battle of Leuven in the year 891, king Arnulf also kicked out the Vikings in West Flanders, after which margrave Baldwin II may retake his county.
-The coast of Flanders was, in fact, part of Frisia and inhabited by Frisians (check our post A Frontier known as watery mess: the coast of Flanders).
+Not much later, with the Battle of Louvain in the year 891, King Arnulf also kicked out the Vikings in West Flanders, after which Margrave Baldwin II may retake his county.
+The coast of Flanders was, in fact, part of Frisia and inhabited by (also) Frisians (check our post A Frontier known as watery mess: the coast of Flanders).
+Together with the other two battles, it was three strikes out for the Vikings in favour for the Frisians and the Franks.

-And sorry to say, what the Frisians were very capable of, took the Anglo-Saxons a bit longer.
+And sorry to say, what the Frisians and Franks were very capable of, took the Anglo-Saxons a bit longer.
 Vikings invaded England in 865 and established the Danelaw.
-It took the Anglo-Saxons until 1066 with the Battle of Stamford Bridge, with only a meager 8,000 casualties, to get rid of the Vikings.
-Not realizing that while busy fighting at Stamford, they'd left the backdoor open, through which yet another Norsemen came in with an army.
+It took the Anglo-Saxons until 1066 with the Battle of Stamford Bridge, with only a meagre 8,000 casualties, to get rid of the Vikings.
+Not realizing that while busy fighting at Stamford, they'd left the backdoor open, through which yet another Norseman came in with a large army.
 Already that same year, namely William the Conqueror.
-Back at square one.
+England was back at square one.

 Frisian Freedom myth

-With their battle cry “Lewer doot as Slav”, the Frisians charged at the Vikings who must have been standing with their back against the muddy waters.
-The Vikings fled to their ships.
-But in-vain.
+With their battle cry "Lewer doot as Slav", the Frisians charged at the Vikings, who must have been standing with their backs against the muddy waters.
+The Vikings fled to their ships, but in vain.
 Their ships were damaged, their rudders broken, and their sails set on fire.
 Apparently, the whole operation had been carefully planned by the Frisians.
-With the tide coming in, the Vikings were adrift at sea.
-Defenseless against wind, waves and water.
+With the tide coming in, the Vikings were adrift at sea, defenceless against wind, waves, and water.
 Nobody made it home alive, all according to the freedom sagas.

 This is all together a whole different freedom legend from the one that existed among their fellow Frisians living more to the west.
 More about that freedom privilege in our post Magnus’ Choice.
 The Origins of the Frisian Freedom.